githubtraining/introduction-to-github-apps/responses/01_wip-actions.md

 When you install an app, you give the app permission to receive some of this data from GitHub.
 That data allows the apps to react in ways that are useful to you.
 You can also allow the app to send information back, or change information completely.

-GitHub Apps are very different from OAuth apps, which have a different installation flow and often require machine users to act on their behalf.
+GitHub Apps are very different from OAuth Apps, which have a different installation flow and often require machine users to act on their behalf.
 If you'd like to learn more, check out the documentation on [the differences between GitHub and OAuth Apps](https://developer.github.com/apps/differences-between-apps/).

 ## The WIP app